Evelo Biosciences, Inc. to Post FY2025 Earnings of ($0.65) Per Share, Jefferies Financial Group Forecasts (NASDAQ:EVLO)

-Evelo Biosciences, Inc. (NASDAQ:EVLO) – Jefferies Financial Group issued their FY2025 earnings per share (EPS) estimates for Evelo Biosciences in a report released on Monday, January 4th.
-Jefferies Financial Group analyst C. Howerton anticipates that the company will earn ($0.65) per share for the year.
+Evelo Biosciences, Inc. (NASDAQ:EVLO) – Jefferies Financial Group issued their FY2025 earnings per share (EPS) estimates for Evelo Biosciences in a research report issued to clients and investors on Monday, January 4th.
+Jefferies Financial Group analyst C. Howerton expects that the company will post earnings per share of ($0.65) for the year.

-Several other equities research analysts have also commented on EVLO.
-ValuEngine lowered Evelo Biosciences from a “buy” rating to a “hold” rating in a research note on Friday, December 18th.
-Zacks Investment Research upgraded Evelo Biosciences from a “sell” rating to a “hold” rating in a research note on Friday, November 13th.
-Morgan Stanley reduced their price objective on Evelo Biosciences from $8.00 to $6.00 and set an “equal weight” rating for the company in a research note on Wednesday, November 11th.
-BidaskClub upgraded Evelo Biosciences from a “buy” rating to a “strong-buy” rating in a research note on Thursday, December 17th.
-Finally, JMP Securities began coverage on Evelo Biosciences in a research note on Wednesday, December 23rd.
-They issued an “outperform” rating and a $27.00 price target for the company.
-Five research analysts have rated the stock with a hold rating, three have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Evelo Biosciences has a consensus rating of “Buy” and a consensus target price of $12.40.

-In other Evelo Biosciences news, Director David R. Epstein purchased 7,700 shares of the stock in a transaction that occurred on Friday, December 11th.
-The stock was purchased at an average price of $6.66 per share, with a total value of $51,282.00.
-Following the acquisition, the director now owns 10,200 shares in the company, valued at $67,932.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-7.30% of the stock is currently owned by company insiders.

-A number of institutional investors have recently bought and sold shares of the stock.
-Larson Financial Group LLC raised its position in Evelo Biosciences by 12.1% in the 3rd quarter.
-Larson Financial Group LLC now owns 22,452 shares of the company’s stock worth $118,000 after purchasing an additional 2,421 shares during the period.
-JPMorgan Chase & Co. raised its position in Evelo Biosciences by 57.9% in the 3rd quarter.
-JPMorgan Chase & Co. now owns 7,469 shares of the company’s stock worth $36,000 after purchasing an additional 2,740 shares during the period.
-BNP Paribas Arbitrage SA raised its position in Evelo Biosciences by 191.0% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 4,650 shares of the company’s stock worth $25,000 after purchasing an additional 3,052 shares during the period.
-American International Group Inc. raised its position in Evelo Biosciences by 39.5% in the 3rd quarter.
-American International Group Inc. now owns 11,955 shares of the company’s stock worth $63,000 after purchasing an additional 3,387 shares during the period.
-Finally, Charles Schwab Investment Management Inc. raised its position in Evelo Biosciences by 7.6% in the 2nd quarter.
-Charles Schwab Investment Management Inc. now owns 73,390 shares of the company’s stock worth $360,000 after purchasing an additional 5,160 shares during the period.
-85.57% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of EVLO.
+FMR LLC boosted its position in shares of Evelo Biosciences by 0.6% in the first quarter.
+FMR LLC now owns 3,325,107 shares of the company’s stock worth $26,601,000 after acquiring an additional 19,100 shares during the last quarter.
+Tudor Investment Corp Et Al acquired a new position in shares of Evelo Biosciences in the 2nd quarter valued at $60,000.
+BVF Inc. IL acquired a new position in shares of Evelo Biosciences in the 2nd quarter valued at $6,370,000.
+Artal Group S.A. purchased a new stake in shares of Evelo Biosciences during the 2nd quarter valued at $3,267,000.
+Finally, Jacobs Levy Equity Management Inc. acquired a new stake in shares of Evelo Biosciences during the 2nd quarter worth $164,000.
+85.57% of the stock is owned by institutional investors.

+In other Evelo Biosciences news, Director David R. Epstein acquired 7,700 shares of the firm’s stock in a transaction dated Friday, December 11th.
+The shares were acquired at an average price of $6.66 per share, for a total transaction of $51,282.00.
+Following the completion of the acquisition, the director now directly owns 10,200 shares of the company’s stock, valued at $67,932.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Corporate insiders own 7.30% of the company’s stock.

 Evelo Biosciences, Inc, a biotechnology company, discovers and develops oral biologics for the treatment of inflammatory diseases and cancer.
 It is developing EDP1815, a monoclonal microbial candidate, which is in Phase 1b placebo-controlled dose-escalating safety and tolerability clinical study for the treatment of psoriasis or atopic dermatitis.